espruino/BangleApps/apps/speedalt2/README.md

-# GPS Speed, Altimeter, Distance and VMG to Waypoint
+# GPS Speed, Altitude, Distance and VMG

-What is the difference between **GPS Adventure Sports** and **GPS Adventure Sports II** ?

-**GPS Adventure Sports** has 3 screens, each of which display different sets of information.

 **GPS Adventure Sports II** has 6 screens, each of which displays just one of Speed, Altitude, Distance to waypoint, VMG to waypoint, Position or Time.